Bonner Community Fellowship

 Apply

 Every academic year, we recruit a cohort of students from the incoming class of first-year students.
-The Bonner Community Fellowship application for the Class of 2027 will open in UFunds, Brown's application system, in May 2023.
+The applications for the BCF Class of 2028 will open in UFunds, Brown's application system, on May 2024.
 Applicants will need their Brown credentials to log into UFunds to access the Bonner application.

-• The Bonner Community Fellowship is for students passionate about social justice and community engagement.
+• Bonner Fellows are passionate about social justice and civic engagement.
 What are some issues you are passionate about?
-What work or learning have you done to address them?
+Why are they important to you?
+What do you want to do about them?

-• Power, privilege, and the intersection of identities inform and affect our personal and professional lives.
-Please share an example when you had to consider them in your community engagement work.
-What did you do?
-How did they affect you?
+• Power, privilege, and the intersection of identities inform and affect all aspects of our lives.
+Please share an example of when you had to consider power, privilege, and identity when you worked with others.
+How did you respond?
+How did it affect you?
+How did it affect other people?

-• The BCF is a 4-year commitment for all participants.
-How do you approach and maintain long-term commitments?
+• The BCF is a 4-year commitment.
 Describe a time when you committed yourself to a long-term opportunity.
+How did you approach it and stay committed even when it was hard?
 What did you learn about yourself?
-How did you stay committed, especially when you felt it was hard to do so?

 Contact